mollanegash/ContainerizedCoding-ProblemSolving/README.md

 Navigate through the various folders to explore coding challenges, solutions, and system design notes.
 Each section provides detailed explanations of approaches, time complexity, and space complexity.

 Contents & Highlights
-Daily Coding & Problem Solving:
+Daily Coding & Problem Solving
 Coding challenges from LeetCode, HackerRank, and other platforms, complete with detailed breakdowns of the solutions, including time and space complexity analysis.

-System Design Concepts:
+System Design Concepts
 Notes on system design, distributed systems, microservices, scalability, caching, load balancing, and other architectural concerns relevant for FAANG interviews.

-Behavioral Interview Prep:
+Behavioral Interview Prep
 STAR method notes and example answers to help with behavioral interviews, ensuring you can communicate your problem-solving process effectively.

 Goals